Losant/losant-docs/docs/dashboards/device-list.md

+---
+description: Learn about listing your Devices on a Losant Dashboard.
+---

 # Device List

 The Device List Block displays a list of devices for a given application.
 The list includes the device's name, current connection status and number of defined attributes.